andygill/haverscript/README.md

 ## Installing Haverscript

 Haverscript is available on GitHub: <https://github.com/andygill/haverscript>.
-While it is currently in alpha and considered experimental, it is ready to use out of the box.
+While Haverscript is currently in beta and still being refined, it is ready to use out of the box.

 ### Prerequisites

-You need to have [Ollama](https://ollama.com) already installed, or have access to an an Ollama compatible API end-point.
+You need to have [Ollama](https://ollama.com) already installed.

 ### Installation

 You can install Haverscript directly from the GitHub repository using `pip`.

 Here's how to set up Haverscript: